Battle of Kolwezi: Outcome

-2,200 Europeans and 3,000 Africans were evacuated, while 60 Europeans and about 100 Africans were massacred.
+During the entire incident, 700 African civilians and between 120 and 170 European expats were killed, largely in massacres by the FLNC.
+Around 2,000 Europeans, and 3,000 Africans were evacuated during the operation.

-The FLNC lost about 400 killed and 160 prisoners, while 1,500 light and heavy weapons were seized, notably 10 heavy machine guns, 38 light machine guns, four artillery pieces, 15 mortars and 21 rocket launchers.
+Among the FLNC fighters, about 400 were killed and 160 taken prisoner, while 1,500 light and heavy weapons were seized, notably 10 heavy machine guns, 38 light machine guns, four artillery pieces, 15 mortars and 21 rocket launchers.
 Two Panhard armoured cars of the Zairean security forces were also captured or destroyed.

-The French lost five killed and 25 wounded with the 2 REP, and six missing at the French military mission.
-One Belgian paratrooper was killed.
+Five French soldiers were killed and 25 were wounded with the 2 REP, whereas six went missing at the French military mission.
+One Belgian paratrooper was also killed.

-The 311th Zairian Paratrooper Battalion lost 14 killed and 8 wounded.
+The 311th Zairian Paratrooper Battalion saw 14 casualties and eight injuries.

-700 African civilians and 170 Europeans were killed during the entire operation.

 The operation was an illustration of the efficiency and effectiveness of light infantry when used with the element of surprise and with good intelligence and logistics.

 Mobutu's regime was strengthened and Franco-Zairian military cooperation was increased.
-French industrial groups, notably Thomson-CSF, CGE, and Péchiney, made notable increases in market share in Zaire.
+French industrial groups, notably Thomson-CSF, CGE, and Péchiney, signed new contracts in Zaire shortly after the operation.